pranto113015/Repo-of-learning-syllabus/Django Setup Porcess.md

     Now again run the project using command `python manage.py runserver` and see the output. `Done`

-# Re-open the created Django project and add custom template guide :
+# Re-open the created Django project guide :

 - First open the project folder by vs code
 - Then open the termenal and write the code to active the Django environment